 What MOT Class Is My Vehicle?
 Learn More Here

-When it comes to MOTs, each and every type of vehicle is categorised into one of six MOT classes, designed to help MOT test centres apply the right checks to the right vehicles.
-After all, a moped has different mechanical requirements than a heavy goods vehicle, right?
+When it comes to MOTs, every vehicle on British roads is categorised into one of six MOT classes – which are designed to help MOT test centres apply the right checks to the right vehicles.
+After all, a moped has different mechanical requirements and is used in different ways than a commercial van, right?

 If your vehicle’s just turned three (happy birthday) and you need to take it for an MOT check, you may be wondering what MOT class it is.
 Read on to find out.